deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task04/main.md

 To find your IP address, you can run many commands in the Linux terminal.
 Maybe there’s some way to use the hostname command to get what you want?

-If you’re having trouble with JNDIExploit, maybe try looking at the <code>-h</code> flag?
+If you’re having trouble with JNDIExploit, maybe try looking at the "-h" flag?

 ### HINT 2

-<code>hostname -I</code> will give you your private IP address.
+"hostname -I" will give you your private IP address.

-<code>java –jar JNDIExploit-1.2-SNAPSHOT.jar -i PRIVATEIPADDRESS</code> will start the server properly.
+"java –jar JNDIExploit-1.2-SNAPSHOT.jar -i PRIVATEIPADDRESS" will start the server properly.

 Triple-check to make sure you’re using that IP address.